5 Free Digital Tools That Every Start-Up Should Have

 There are many web analytics packages on the market, but Google Analytics is one of a few that offers free permanent access to such a comprehensive and robust analytics platform.
 See my article on web analytics solutions for more details of how to use GA.

-Previously called Webmaster Tools, the Search Console is a comprehensive tool for understanding how your site is performing in Google Search, but also what might be holding you back in getting more organic traffic.
+Previously called Webmaster Tools, the Search Console is a comprehensive SEO tool for understanding how your site is performing in Google Search, but also what might be holding you back in getting more organic traffic.

 The Search Console includes a really useful dashboard (see above) which shows a graph of how many clicks your site has received from Google in the last 28 days, plus the number of site errors, including page not founds (404s) and the number of pages that have been submitted and ranked by Google.